AlanXia0118/MNIST_DIY/README.md

 # Predicting
-A pre-trained model is provided for in `My_mnist_model` you to implement recognition directly.<br>
+A pre-trained model is provided for in `My_mnist_model` you to implement recognition directly.The model take as input arbitrary size of your own pictures with hand-written digits.
-The model
+To start prediction, run the following comman:<br>
+`python Read_Predict_mnist.py`